orioncactus/pretendard/docs/readme/en/README.md

 ## License

-Pretendard is distributed under the [SIL Open Font License] (https://scripts.sil.org/OFL).
+Pretendard is distributed under the [SIL Open Font License](https://scripts.sil.org/OFL).
 All commercial activities, modifications, and redistribution are allowed except for the sole sale of fonts.

 ## Contributors